alepuliani/alessandrapuliani-happycounter/README.md

 ## Additional functionalities

-You can keep the counter with the starting options or you can customize it with additional functions:
+You can keep the counter with the starting options or you can customize it with additional functionalities:

 - A **title** that can indicate the category of your goal (books you want to read, glasses of water you should drink..)